Jademalo/SurroundFix/README.md

 # Known Bugs
 - If you're a crazy person who has a 21:9 display with two side 4:3 displays, the UI will be 16:9.
 It's either this or potentially have issues with bezel correction. =p

+- Certain AddOns will not be positioned correctly, and moving them will be strange.
+Unfortunately there isn't much I can do about this, since it's an issue with how the AddOn causing issues handles it's frames.
+Any AddOn that is designed to properly use UIParent should have no issues.